 How Our Bodies Process Alcohol

-- Alcohol dehydrogenase (ADH), which turns alcohol into a substance called acetaldehyde.
+When you drink, your body relies on two key enzymes to break down alcohol:- Alcohol dehydrogenase (ADH), which turns alcohol into a substance called acetaldehyde.
 (This is not exactly a friendly compound.
 It’s toxic and contributes to the telltale signs of a hangover).

 - Aldehyde dehydrogenase (ALDH), which helps clear acetaldehyde out of your system, converting it into something safer.